TimothyKwon10/Palette/README.md

 ## Overview:

-Palette is a web application that lets users discover and curate images into personal collections, called Palettes.
-By leveraging **AI models for automatic tagging and semantic search**, it provides a personalized browsing experience that scales seamlessly.
-The platform is built with React, Firebase, and GPU-backed FastAPI services, showcasing both frontend design and backend architecture optimized for performance.
+Palette is a visual discovery platform where users can explore, save, and organize artwork into personal collections called Palettes.
+The platform supports infinite scrolling feeds, user uploads, and curation features such as personalized content and likes.
+Powered by AI models, Palette automatically tags images and enables semantic search, so users can discover content beyond simple keyword matching.

 ## Features:
   * Infinite Scrolling – browse large image libraries without page reloads.